jurlaub/jubilant-fedora/AdvancedLaneFinding_Writeup_JoshuaUrlaub.md

 ```
 The source & destination points can be derived from the above code.

 I used a variety of test images to ensure that the transform was working as expected.
-Interesting points to note is that the output image orientation is depenent on the order of the points.
+Interesting point to note is that the output image orientation is depenent on the order of the points.

 This is an example of the image using the points in the code
 ![alt text][image4]